inca/rho/README.md

 # Rho — semantic markup language for Node

-Rho is easy-to-{read,write,understand} semantic plain text markup language for Node.
+Rho is easy-to-{read,write,understand} semantic markup language for Node.

 Rho *is not Markdown*, although it takes a lot of ideas from modern plain-text-to-html conversion tools.